xdamah/swagger-xdamah-examples/README.md

 ### TODOs ###

+1. Allow the request validator to be turned off on some paths.
+2. Add a better first example that shows how to start without code generation.
-1. Upgrade the spring version.
+3. Upgrade the spring version.
-2. Upgrade the generator versions.
-3. Upgrade from swagger 3.0 to 3.1.
 4. Add Unit Tests for the examples projects.
+5. If possible work with the request validator for better integration.
+6. Generate the json when writing code first
+7. Upgrade the generator versions.
+8. Upgrade from swagger 3.0 to 3.1.
-5. Work on the WIPs mentioned earlier.
+9. Work on the WIPs mentioned earlier.
-6. Caching for performance.
+10. Caching for performance.